H0henheim/subnetcalc/README.md

 A graphical subnet calculator in Python

-Be sure to have Tkinter installed before launching the script
+Be sure to have Tkinter module installed before launching the script.
+It is normally included with all standard Python distributions.

-**$ sudo apt-get install python-tk**
+You can check with the followings commands :
+Python 2 - **python -m Tkinter**
+Python 3 - **python -m tkinter**

-Subnet Calc was developped with Python 2.7 but it should work with Python 3
+Subnet Calc was developped with Python 2.7 but it works with Python 3

 Launching the script